henrystoll/henrystoll.de/README.md

 # Henry Stoll – Personal Website

 This is the source code for my personal website showcasing my CV and experience.
+It might not always be up-to-date.

 ## 🔍 Overview
 The site is a minimalist, mobile-responsive, single-page CV built using plain HTML and styled with [Pico.css](https://picocss.com).